diegopalvarez/weatherData/README.md

 ## Functionalities
 The available actions for the data given are:
-* Find the maximum and minimum temperature registered on a given date range, as well as all the data regarding the station it was registered in
+* Find the highest and lowest temperature registered on a given date range, as well as all the data regarding the station it was registered in
 * Find the average maximum and minimum temperatures registered on a given date among the different weather stations loaded to the database

 ## How to use it